Carlo Ancelotti: Everton must make more sacrifices to realise Champions League dream

 Everton boss Carlo Ancelotti has told his players they must make more sacrifices to realise their Champions League dream.

-Richarlison's second-half header earned a battling 1-0 victory at West Brom to lift the Toffees into the Premier League's top four, although they could be overhauled by Liverpool or Chelsea after their late game at Anfield.
+Richarlison's second-half header earned a battling 1-0 victory at West Brom to briefly lift the Toffees into the Premier League's top four, although they were subsequently overtaken by Chelsea after their win at Liverpool.

-It was a third straight win and clean sheet, which remained intact after Mbaye Diagne's stoppage-time goal was ruled out for offside.
+It was a third straight win and clean sheet for Everton, which remained intact after Mbaye Diagne's stoppage-time goal was ruled out for offside.

 Just four points separate Everton and eighth-placed Tottenham in the race for the Champions League.